zeroclipboard/zeroclipboard/README.md

 } );

 clip.on( 'complete', function(client, args) {
-  this.style.display = 'none'; // "this" is the element that was clicked alert("Copied text to clipboard: " + args.text );
+  this.style.display = "none"; // "this" is the element that was clicked alert("Copied text to clipboard: " + args.text );
 } );